Australian cricketers to take part in COVID-19 fundraiser for India | Sports-Games

 Australian Cricket has so far raised more than AUD 280,000 as part of UNICEF Australia's India COVID-19 Crisis Appeal.

-India is currently reeling under a devastating second wave of the COVID-19 pandemic.
-On Wednesday, the country reported 1,32,788 new infections and 3,207.
-The Indian Premier League was also forced to be suspended mid-season last month after multiple cases of COVID-19 were found in its bio-bubble.
+India is currently reeling under a devastating second wave of COVID-19 pandemic.
+On Wednesday, the country reported 1,32,788 new infections and 3,207 deaths.
+The Indian Premier League was also forced to be suspended mid-season last month after mutilple cases of COVID-19 were found in its bio-bubble.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)